-In the moduli theory, for a given quasi-projective moduli space $\bM_0$, various compactifications stem from the different view points for the moduli point of $\bM_0$.
+In moduli theory, for a given quasi-projective moduli space $\bM_0$, various compactifications stem from the different view points for the moduli points of $\bM_0$.
 After we obtain various compactified moduli spaces of $\bM_0$, it is quite natural to ask the geometric relationship among them.
-Sometimes, this question is answered by birational morphisms between them and thus we obtain some geometric information (for example, the cohomology group) from one to another \cite{Thad2,CKH}.
+Sometimes, this question is answered by birational morphisms between them, which enables us to obtain some geometric information (for example, the cohomology groups) of one space from that of the other \cite{Thad2,CKH}.

-In this paper, our moduli space of the interest is the moduli space of semistable sheaves of dimension 1 on smooth projective surfaces \cite{simp}, which recently gains interest in both mathematics and physics.
-This is an example of compactifications of the relative Jacobian variety by considering its general point as a sheaf
+In this paper, we study the moduli space of semistable sheaves of dimension one on smooth projective surfaces \cite{simp}, which recently gains interests in both mathematics and physics.
+This is an example of compactifications of the relative Jacobian variety, where we regard its general point as a sheaf

 on a smooth curve $C$ with pole along points $p_i$ of general position.
-In general, the moduli space of semistable sheaves is hard to study because of the lack of geometry of its boundary points.
-However, if $n$ is equal to the genus of $C$, the sheaf $F$ has a unique section.
-So, we may alternatively consider the general point as a sheaf with a section, which leads to another compactification, so called the moduli space of $\alpha$-stable pairs (more generally, the coherent systems \cite{lepot2}).
-When $\alpha$ is large, it can be shown that the moduli space of $\alpha$-stable pairs are nothing but the relative Hilbert scheme of points over curves.
-The main advantage is that in many cases the relative Hilbert scheme is more controllable than the moduli space of stable sheaves.
+In general, the moduli space of semistable sheaves is hard to study due to the lack of geometry of its boundary points.
+However, if $n$ is equal to the genus of $C$, the sheaf $F$ has a unique section up to scalar.
+So, we may alternatively consider the general point as a sheaf with a section, which in turn leads to another compactification, so called the moduli space of $\alpha$-semistable pairs (more generally, the coherent systems \cite{lepot3}).
+When $\alpha$ is large, it can be shown that the moduli spaces of $\alpha$-stable pairs are nothing but the relative Hilbert schemes of points on curves.
+The main advantage of this viewpoint is that in many cases the relative Hilbert scheme is more controllable than the moduli space of stable sheaves.
 In this paper, we are interested in comparing various compactifications and getting geometric information of the moduli space of sheaves from the relative Hilbert scheme.

 We begin by reviewing the theory of $\alpha$-stable pairs.
 Let $X$ be a smooth projective variety with fixed ample line bundle $\cO_X(1)$.
 By definition, a pair $(s, F)$ consists of a sheaf $F$ on $X$ and one-dimensional subspace $s \subset H^0(F)$.
 Let us fix $\alpha \in \QQ[m]$ with a positive leading coefficient.
-A pair $(s,F)$ is called \emph{$\alpha$-semistable} if $F$ is pure and for any subsheaves $F'\subset F$, the inequality
+A pair $(s,F)$ is called \emph{$\alpha$-semistable} if $F$ is pure and for any proper nonzero subsheaves $F'\subset F$, the inequality